Nationals vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been underdogs in 64 games this season and have come away with the win 24 times (37.5%) in those contests.
+- The Nationals have been chosen as underdogs in 65 games this year and have walked away with the win 24 times (36.9%) in those games.

+- Washington is 18-29 this season when entering a game as the underdog by +125 or more on the moneyline.

+- The Nationals have an implied victory probability of 44.4% according to the moneyline set for this matchup.

-- The Nationals are 6-4-0 against the spread in their 10 games with a line set by sportsbooks this season.
+- The Nationals have posted a record of 6-4-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!